MedCalc

 MedCalc is a statistical software package designed for the biomedical sciences.
+The first version of MedCalc, for MS-DOS, was released in April 1993, then a Windows version in November 1996.

-It has an integrated spreadsheet for data input and can import files in several formats (Excel, SPSS, CSV, ...).
+It has an integrated spreadsheet for data input and can import files in several formats (Excel, SPSS, CSV).

 MedCalc includes basic parametric and non-parametric statistical procedures and graphs such as descriptive statistics, ANOVA, Mann–Whitney test, Wilcoxon test, χ2 test, correlation, linear as well as non-linear regression, logistic regression, and multivariate statistics.

 Survival analysis includes Cox regression (Proportional hazards model) and Kaplan–Meier survival analysis.

 Procedures for method evaluation and method comparison include ROC curve analysis, Bland–Altman plot, as well as Deming and Passing–Bablok regression.